Remi-Gau/McGurk_prior_code/README.md

   -   `OFF` (\*)
   -   `ON`

 While cleaning and documenting this project I realized that some pre-processing pipelines might have had some error (or poor practice) in them but because of bad documenting, I am not sure whether they were the pipeline used for the published results.
-To check whether this affected the results I have also run processing pipelines for those options.
+To check whether this affected the results I will also run processing pipelines for those options.
 Those included:
 -   running the slice-timing using the first slice as reference and not the mid-volume slice
 -   normalizing the data using 2 mm rather than the original EPI resolution (3 mm).
 See [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5487467/) why this might be a problem if not controlling for final image smoothness when using random field theory to control for multiple correction.
+Potential issue: changing res without changing smoothing will affect FWE-MCC with RFT but not the beta estimate.

 Some other pipeline might also have some unorthodox implementation of toolboxes.
 Notably we originally used the GLMdenoise toolbox to compute noise regressors that we then added to our SPM design matrix.
 I decided to keep those implementations to see what results we would have got.